 There's an ID label on the strap handle which is worth filling in as you see plenty of these cases at airports these days so you don't want any confusion if kids start playing together.

 Rob Law had the idea for the ride-on suitcase back in 1996 and took it to the BBC TV show, Dragon's Den, where entrepreneurs try to convince business experts that they have a good idea.
 Surprisingly, Trunki was turned down for financial backing but we can all be grateful Rob realized he had a good product.
 He has been back on the show and the Trunki suitcase is now widely recognized as 'the one that got away'.
-Find out more about the company.

 Kids like having some control over their lives and holiday time can be tough as their routines are lost and they can seem more difficult but often just want to have some responsibility for their life too.

-There is a reason a Trunki case is top of this list of Airline Luggage for Children.
 The small pull-along cases seem like a good idea when your child is at home but you know the kids will get bored and you'll be left carrying it at some point – and those handles are not long enough for an adult, are they?

-The clever Trunki designers realized children are happier when they can play with a friend, and a Trunki case is a character so is a great companion for your little one while away from home.
+The clever Trunki designers realized children are happier when they can play with a friend, and a Trunki case is a character, so is a great companion for your little one while away from home.
 It's a ride-on toy to play on while you're in queues or waiting at airports or stations.
 And when they get tired – and they will (especially when just off the plane) – you can pull your child along while they are seated which means you know where they are and they haven't left their case anywhere.
 It also makes it fun for the child, so complaining levels should be reduced.